Texarkanine/little-ca/README.md

 If a certificate expires or you otherwise need to reissue it,

 1. delete the existing cert
-   `rm sites/little-my-recipient.crt`
+   `rm sites/littlelan-my-recipient.crt`
 2. explicitly `make` the cert:
-   `make CANAME=little sites/little-my-recipient.crt`
+   `make CANAME=littlelan sites/littlelan-my-recipient.crt`

 The above will re-use the existing `.key` and `.ext` for `my-recipient`.